10 Finance Internships for High School Students

 Eligibility: High school students aged 16-18 years.

-The CLA High School Internship Program offers students a hands-on introduction to the field of accounting.
-Interns gain practical experience in key areas such as tax preparation, financial analysis, and audit procedures.
-Throughout the 8-week program, you will collaborate on real-world projects, applying theoretical knowledge in practical scenarios to enhance your problem-solving and analytical skills.
+The CLA High School Internship Program offers students an introduction to accounting.
+Interns gain experience in key areas such as tax preparation, financial analysis, and audit procedures.
+You will collaborate on projects, applying theoretical knowledge in practical scenarios to enhance your problem-solving and analytical skills.
+The program emphasizes networking and professional development.
+You'll have the opportunity to connect with professionals, mentors, and peers, building valuable relationships that could benefit your future career.

 Location: Varies, interns are placed in a location dependent on KPMG’s decisions on hosting the internship in a particular location.